EPC Services

 During this stage, the contractor develops engineering plans and specifications.
 BIM has revolutionized this phase by enabling collaboration and reducing the likelihood of errors.

 The contractor must maintain a reliable network of suppliers.
-A poor procurement process can affect project timelines and cause delays.
+A poorly managed procurement process can impact project timelines and lead to delays.

-The construction phase transforms designs into reality.
-Contractors manage the project using a construction manager to handle day-to-day activities.
+The construction phase brings the design to life.
+Contractors manage the project through a construction manager, who handles day-to-day activities.

 After successful testing, the team hands the facility over to the owner.
 The contractor completes all scopes of work to the agreed standards.